NCAR/python-tutorial/source/tutorials/beginner.rst

    everything read fromthe text file is a str.
 What if we want to do math on this data, then we need it to be a different data type!

-   So, let's convert the tempout time-series to be a ``float`` by changing the
+   So, let's convert the tempout time-series to be a :python:`float` by changing the
    line:

    .. code-block:: python